wolfgarbe/SymSpell/README.md

 #### Upcoming changes

 1. Utilizing the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) by partitioning both query and dictionary terms will result in 5x less memory consumption and 3x faster precalculation time.
-2. Option to retain case (upper/lower case) of input term.
+2. Option to preserve case (upper/lower case) of input term.

 #### Changes in v6.1